ssc-spc-ccoe-cei/gcp-documentation/Onboarding/Application.md

           export PKG_PATH='solutions/client-project-setup'

-          # the version to get, located in the package's CHANGELOG.md, use 'main' if not available'
+          # the version to get, located in the package CHANGELOG.md, use 'main' if not available
           export VERSION=''

           # replace <x-project-id> with project-id with character "x" as the environment code